Free-Fermion Measurement-Induced Volume- to Area-Law Entanglement Transition in the Presence of Fermion Interactions: Technical approach

-\emph{Appendix B: Numerical test (iv) additional details}---The fact that average value of $G$, defined to be the square of the fermion-fermion correlation function at the final time-slice of the circuit, must carry dimension one for the noninteracting monitored circuit can be understood as follows.
+The fact that average value of $G$, defined to be the square of the fermion-fermion correlation function at the final time-slice of the circuit, must carry dimension one for the noninteracting monitored circuit can be understood as follows.
 This is clearly so at the weakly coupled (Gaussian) fixed point of the SO$(R)$ principal chiral model (PCM) in \cite{Jian23,MFava2023} at which the SO$(R)$ target manifold has zero curvature.
 As the coupling strength of the PCM is increased, the thereby introduced finite curvature of the manifold renormalizes this fermion bilinear operator in perturbation theory.
-However, global SO$(R)$$\times$SO$(R)$ symmetry implies that there will be two Noether currents due to right- and left- multiplication symmetry by SO$(R)$, which must have scaling dimensions of exactly unity.
-At the circuit boundary at the final time-slice only one linear combination will survive due to the ``absorbing boundary condition''~\cite{CMJian2022} that prevails there.
-This means that the quantum trajectory average of the square of the fermion correlation function $G$ at the final time-slice decays, at the MIPT, precisely~\footnote{This argument was presented in a talk (by AWWL) at the Simons Center for Geometry and Physics in August 2023.
-The same argument was also presented later in~\cite{Mirlin2024_Above1D}.} with exponent $2 = 2\times1$.
-This exponent is seen numerically in~\cite{Jian23}.\\

-\emph{Appendix C: Bosonization and epsilon expansion}---We consider first the case of two replicas, $R = 2$ and Eq.~(\ref{SAB}).
-At the Kosterlitz-Thouless transition $K = K_c = 2/\pi$, $\Delta_M = \Delta_V = 2$, meaning that both the mass and vortex operators are marginal perturbations.
-Let $y_K\equiv K_c - K$ denote the deformation of the stiffness away from $K_c$, while dimensionless couplings for the mass and vortex fugacity are respectively denoted $\{y_M,y_V\}$, as in Eq.~(\ref{NABRGe}).
-Using standard techniques \cite{Cardy,Giamarchi}, the one-loop RG equations are \cite{SM}

-These equations represent the competing instabilities due to mass and vortex perturbations.
-For $y_K = 0$ there are critical fixed lines $y_V = \pm y_M$.
-Tuning $|y_V| > |y_M|$ sends $y_K \rightarrow + \infty$, corresponding to vortex proliferation; the mass coupling $y_M$ flows quickly to zero.
-Tuning $|y_V| < |y_M|$ sends $y_K \rightarrow - \infty$, with explicit O($2$) symmetry breaking due to the mass term and vanishing vortex fugacity $y_V \rightarrow 0$.
-Although $R = 2$ is a toy version, we can loosely associate these two instabilities to the area- and volume-law phases, respectively.

-Eq.~(\ref{KTKT}) is obtained via abelian bosonization techniques \cite{SM}.
-In the SO($R$)$_q$ non-abelian bosonization scheme, we identify the mass operator in Eqs.~(\ref{S}) and (\ref{SAB}) as a diagonal primary field associated to 4th-rank, traceless and completely symmetrized tensors.
-The scaling dimension is \cite{VGKnizhnik1984},
+However, global SO$(R) \times$$R$ SO($R$)-valued matrix, and $\Gamma_{\mathsf{WZNW}}$ is the WZNW term.
+At $\lambda = q / \pi$, the theory is conformally invariant.
+The beta function for a deviation $y_K \propto (q/\pi - \lambda)$ is given by Eq.~(\ref{ykRG}) with $y_V = y_M = 0$; the stiffness deviation is \emph{relevant} for $R < 2$.